Jellyfish25/Shroomies/README.md

 [Shroomies Website](https://mitkojellyfisher.com/)

 ## Background Information
 Full stack website project for Enterprise Software Platforms (CMPE-272) Masters course offered at SJSU.
-This is a mockup production based website, where the main product offered is mushrooms.
+This website is a prototype for an e-commerce platform selling products, where the main product offered is mushrooms.
 This project includes different pages such as Home, About, Products, News, Contacts, Admin, and Users.
 <br>
 ### Notes:
 Admin section's purpose was to demonstrate the ability to create a page that requires administrator priviledges to access.